Comanche Springs

 People downstream saw it coming.
 In 1952 a group of them filed suit against Clayton Williams, Sr. and a few other “pump farmers,” seeking an injunction against further drilling.
 The central issue was who owned the groundwater.
 The plaintiffs argued that the water that fed Comanche Springs ran in well-defined under ground channels and therefore constituted a subterranean stream.
 According to the plaintiffs, a stream was a stream, whether it flowed on the surface, or below it.
 In each case, under the doctrine of riparian rights, the water belonged to everyone along its course.
 The pump farmers argued that the water beneath their land did not flow, but percolated, and was therefore theirs to keep.

 The case ultimately reached the Texas Court of Civil Appeals, where the flowing-vs-percolating argument turned out to be a moot point.
 Underground water, the court said, belonged to the landowner, and that was that.
-Knowing full well that its decision would seal the water of Comanche Springs the court ruled for the defendants, establishing what became known as “the rule of capture.”
+Knowing full well that its decision would seal the fate of Comanche Springs the court ruled for the defendants, establishing what became known as “the rule of capture.”
 (The case was appealed to the Texas Supreme Court, who refused to hear it citing “no reversible error.”)

 The immediate effect on Fort Stockton was devastating, at least to those families whose land, previously watered by the springs, slowly turned to desert.
 (Nearly 150 families and 5,000 acres of land were affected.)
 There is no precise date for when the springs stopped flowing.
 For a few years after the Court of Civil Appeals decision they would dry up in the summer and return in the winter, but always with less force.
 By the early 60s they were gone entirely.
 There were no more water hazards on the golf course and Fort Stockton children no longer learned to swim in the spring-fed wading pool just downstream from the Chief.
 But the annual Water Carnival continued in the concrete pool and for a short time an effort was made, for sentimental reasons, to pump city water through one of the old dried-up spring openings.